baander-app/baander/app/Modules/Transcoder/README.md

 # Transcoder Socket Control Client

-A PHP 8.1+ control client for the Node.js Transcoder Service using Unix domain sockets.
+Control client for the Node.js Transcoder Service using Unix domain sockets.

 **Features:**

-- Type-safe DTOs (Data Transfer Objects) for all responses
+- Type-safe DTOs for all responses
-- Modern PHP 8.1+ syntax with readonly properties
-- Comprehensive session management
-- Full HLS/DASH control support
 - **Connection pooling** for high-concurrency scenarios
 - **Request ID tracking** for debugging and tracing
 - **Structured logging** with PSR-3 support